zhwa/mlir-example/book/Chapter-12-Transformer.md

 Chapter 12 established transformer blocks as reusable, testable components with ~3 million parameters each.
 These blocks are the fundamental units of models like GPT-2 (12 blocks), GPT-3 (96 blocks), and LLaMA (32-80 blocks depending on variant).

 **Looking Ahead**.
 Chapter 13 builds complete GPT architecture by stacking transformer blocks, adding token/positional embeddings, implementing causal masking for autoregressive generation, and developing text generation capabilities.
 We'll see how transformer blocks replicate throughout the model, differentiated only by learned parameters.
-Chapter 14 then optimizes this architecture for production serving with FlashAttention-style fusion, KV caching for efficient autoregressive inference, and quantization for reduced memory bandwidth—achieving latencies suitable for real-time LLM applications.
+Chapter 14 then optimizes this architecture for production serving with Transform dialect optimizations, KV caching for efficient autoregressive inference, and advanced compilation techniques—achieving significant performance improvements for production deployment.